sHoskens/gulpinator/README.md

 </html>
 ```

 Note that if you want to finetune your bundling, you should add the name of each bundle as a comment.
-For example, if you have created a bundle with name 'utilities', then add the following comment:
+For example, if you have created a bundle with name 'utilities', then add the following comment, followed by either `:js` or `:css`:

 ```
 	<!-- utilities:js -->